SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 Many use-cases of IaaS require virtual servers to be able to connect to network resources outside of the cloud environment, often to the internet.
 Openstack supports this by allowing CSPs to map non-virtualized networks onto specific virtual networks, such that virtual routers and servers can connect to them.

-Such networks will usually be created in a provider-managed project and then shared to user projects using the RBAC-feature of the network API.
+Such networks will usually be created in a provider-managed project and then shared to user projects using the RBAC-feature of the Networking API.
 Because they have to be set up by the cloud provider, networks of this type are generally referred to as _provider networks_, though that term can also be used in a broader senseto refer to other types of CSP-managed virtual networks.

 When setting up provider networks for external access, CSPs have a number of different options regarding usage restrictions and the allocation of IP addresses.